-In the fourth quarter of 2012, the design team focused on contract administration for the projects in construction including Esplanade Package 2, Package 3, Pier 35, and John Street Service Building.
-The program, project budget, and schedule were updated by the construction manager.
+In the first quarter of 2013, the design team the design team focused on contract administration for the projects in construction including Esplanade Package 2, Package 3, Pier 35, and John Street Service Building.
+The team also provided efforts on advancing construction documents for Package 4, north Catherine to Pike Allen.

-Construction on Esplanade Package 2 included delivery of the precast panels and installation, demolition activities north of Pier 11, and electrical and lighting installations.
-Construction on Esplanade Package 3 included starting to demolish the area on Pier 16 wharf and work on overhead drainage on the north section.
+Construction on Esplanade Package 2 included installation of asphalt and pavers, railing installation, and installation of linear planters.
+Electrical and lighting installation also continued to be installed.
+Construction on Esplanade Package 3 included demolition activities west of Pier 15 and work on overhead and site drainage.
+Electrical work started on north end for the underdeck lighting.